 An Oglala Lakota runner who stunned the world with a last-lap sprint to seize Olympic gold in one of history's greatest athletic upsets.

-Born on the Pine Ridge Reservation in South Dakota, Billy Mills faced profound hardship after being orphaned at twelve.
-Running became his refuge, a path that led him to the University of Kansas and then into the United States Marine Corps.
-He arrived at the 1964 Tokyo Olympics as a virtual unknown in the 10,000 meters, overshadowed by global favorites.
-In the final lap, Mills unleashed a breathtaking kick, surging from behind to win the gold and set a new Olympic record.
-His victory, the first in the event by a non-European and the only one ever by an American, transcended sport, making him a lasting symbol of hope and resilience for Indigenous communities and underdogs everywhere.
-In later decades, he dedicated his life to advocacy for Native youth through his Running Strong for American Indian Youth organization.
+Billy Mills won the gold medal in the 10,000 meters at the 1964 Tokyo Olympics, setting a new Olympic record.
+Born on the Pine Ridge Reservation in South Dakota, he was orphaned at twelve.
+Running became his refuge, leading him to the University of Kansas and then the United States Marine Corps.
+He arrived at the Games as a virtual unknown, overshadowed by global favorites, then unleashed a breathtaking kick in the final lap.
+His victory was the first in the event by a non-European and the only one ever by an American.
+In later decades, he founded the Running Strong for American Indian Youth organization.

 1928–1945